tylerstahl/newsletter/README.md

 5. One week before the end of the preceding month post a "request for comments" into the general chat and link them to the newsletter issue you created in step 1

 ### Publishing and distrubution:
-6. after sign-off by a core member, publish the article on revue and draft a tweet for @lab_dao.
+6. After sign-off by a core member, publish the article on revue and draft a tweet for @lab_dao.
 Non-core members need to work with core members for this step as they have access to these credentials.

 ## Technology
 * distribution via Revue